Gui Rochat: Private career in the Fine Arts

-Gui Rochat has made some remarkable discoveries of disappeared and unrecognized Old Master paintings and drawings, i.e. European paintings created before circa 1800 during his activities as a private Old Master painting and drawing dealer.
+Gui Rochat discovered multiple disappeared and unrecognized Old Master paintings and drawings during his activities as a private Old Master painting and drawing dealer.

-Examples of these are two canvases by the French/Italian master Michele DeSubleay (or Michele Desubleo), both now illustrated in color in the catalogue raisonné of his work, one of which was already recorded as lost, mentioned in his testament (cf Thieme Becker and Milantoni).
-And an important large oil on paper study for an unknown altar painting of the Martyrdom of Saint Bartholomew by Antoine Rivalz, acquired by the Musée des Augustins in Toulouse, France, also fully illustrated and described in the catalogue raisonné on the artist.
+Examples of these are two canvases by the French-Italian master Michele Desubleo, both now illustrated in color in the catalogue raisonné of his work, one of which had already been recorded as lost, mentioned in his testament (cf Thieme Becker and Milantoni).
+He also discovered an oil-on-paper study for an unknown altar painting of the Martyrdom of Saint Bartholomew by Antoine Rivalz, acquired by the Musée des Augustins in Toulouse, France, also fully illustrated and described in the catalogue raisonné on the artist.

-Rochat found a superb pair of red chalk drawings by François Boucher, after a painting by Francesco Solimena, that formed part of the collection of Cardinal Fesch, the uncle of Napoleon, now housed in the cardinal's museum palace in Ajaccio, Corsica.
-They proved a fact which was not known till then that Boucher on his voyage to Italy had stopped in Venice probably around 1730, where the Solimena work was then still hanging in the Baglioni collection.
+Rochat found a pair of red chalk drawings by François Boucher, after a painting by Francesco Solimena, that formed part of the collection of Cardinal Fesch, the uncle of Napoleon.
+It is now housed in the cardinal's museum palace in Ajaccio, Corsica.
+They proved that Boucher had stopped in Venice on his voyage to Italy, around 1730, where the Solimena work was then still hanging in the Baglioni collection.
 These drawings are now both in Ajaccio.

-The National Gallery of Scotland acquired a rediscovered strong oil sketch of a young woman in profile by the Flemish artist François-Joseph Navez, a pupil of Jacques-Louis David.
-The Montreal Museum of Fine Arts bought in 2008 a significant small oil on copper of the Virgin and Christ by the forerunner of Canadian art, the French monk Frère Luc, who entered a Quebec monastery in the late 17th century.
+The National Gallery of Scotland acquired a rediscovered oil sketch of a young woman in profile by the Flemish artist François-Joseph Navez, a pupil of Jacques-Louis David.
+In 2008, the Montreal Museum of Fine Arts bought a small oil-on-copper painting of the Virgin and Christ by Frér Luc, a Canadian artist and French monk who entered a Quebec monastery in the late 17th century.

-A more recent discovery is that of a drawing preparatory for an engraving by Claudine Bouzonnet-Stella, the niece of the more famous French artist Jacques Stella, who was a close friend of Nicolas Poussin when both worked in Italy.
-Stella had bought a beautiful painting by Poussin of Venus giving arms to Aeneas, which is now in the museum in Rouen and on his death it was inherited by Bouzonnet Stella, who was an excellent engraver.
-This drawing was done by her from the painting and squared for transfer, i.e. for being engraved.
+He later discovered a drawing preparatory for an engraving by Claudine Bouzonnet-Stella, the niece of the French artist Jacques Stella, who was a close friend of Nicolas Poussin when both worked in Italy.
+Stella had bought a painting by Poussin of Venus giving arms to Aeneas, which is now in the museum in Rouen.